Champion Logo

 The brand uses the KNOCKOUT family of fonts, known for their bold, clean, and versatile designs.
 Specific fonts Champion uses include:

-• Welter Weight: This medium-weight font provides a balanced and strong appearance.
+• Welter Weight: This medium-weight font offers a balanced, strong appearance.
 It is used in logos and headlines, creating a clear and impactful visual identity.

 • Junior Cruiser: This font is slightly lighter than Welter Weight.
 It is typically used for subheadings or additional text.
-It maintains consistency with the main font but offers a slight weight change.
+It maintains consistency with the main font but offers a slight change in weight.
 Its clean lines and simple design make it ideal for displaying additional information that needs to be easy to read.

 • Junior Middle: This font falls between the Welter Weight and Junior Cruiser fonts.
 It can be used for both primary and secondary text, providing design versatility.

-The brand achieves a harmonious and professional look for all its materials using these three fonts.
+The brand achieves a harmonious, professional look across all its materials using these three fonts.

 When was Champion made in the USA?